-Above is a single room, probably a solar, or private family room, heated by a small hearth.
+Above is a single room, probably used as a solar, or private family room, heated by a small fireplace.
 At the back of the fireplace are projecting stones suggesting hobs.
 There are three slit windows and a later, wider window in the south wall.

-Both gable ends stand to their full height, and at one end is an exceedingly large and complete chimney.
+Both gable ends stand to their full height, and at the west end is an exceedingly large and complete chimney.

 One extremely odd feature about the Carswell house is that there is a separate entrance to each floor, but no internal connection between the floors.
 So, if you needed to go from upstairs to downstairs you'd have to go outside, down the steps to ground level, then through the undercroft doorway.
 Obviously this layout was inconvenient, and it seems there was a later addition to the house with a stair to the upper floor.

 Carswell is listed Grade II* as an excellent example of a medieval yeoman's house.
-The house can be visited at any reasonable time but only the exterior can be viewed.
+The house can be visited at any reasonable time.

 About Carswell Medieval House